-This was definitely one of the highlights of the Globetrotters summer holiday to Australia.
-They have tried indoor climbing and low ropes courses before but doing ‘the real thing’ in the forest thrilled them to no end.
+This was definitely one of the highlights of the Globetrotter’s summer holiday to Australia.
+They have tried indoor climbing and low ropes courses before, but doing ‘the real thing’ in the forest thrilled them to no end.

-The on and off rain all day did not dampen their enthusiasm – albeit they then slept very well on the back to our destination!
+The on-and-off rain all day did not dampen their enthusiasm – albeit they then slept very well on the back to our destination!

-They have already requested to return on our next annual visit Downunder where I will be making sure we have a second adult so Miss Z can move up an ability level to try Green and Blue.
+They have already requested to return on our next annual visit Downunder where I will be making sure we have a second adult, so Miss Z can move up an ability level to try Green and Blue.

 The staff on hand were absolutely lovely and patient in explaining everything and clearly attentive to patrons and putting safety first.
-A few times we saw them rush to help people who felt stuck and always a smile on their face.
+A few times we saw them rush to help people who felt stuck and always a smile on their faces.